 This super healthy vegan winter grain bowl is packed with seasonal produce – beets, carrots, persimmon, mandarin, and pomegranate, alongside quinoa, roasted chickpeas, and greens.
 Topped with an orange ginger dressing for a fresh cold weather lunch or light dinner – because winter needs a little colour!

 It’s really not cold in Oldenburg right now.
 I don’t think it’s ever actually cold here, but it’s chilly enough that I want some good comfort food.
 It did snow this morning (the rain has washed it away now) so that means it’s sort of winter, right?
 The rain makes me irrationally grumpy, probably because I grew up in an area with so little rain, and I’m just outraged when rain falls on my face, ha.
-Now it seems like we’re probably moving to Ireland later this year for Graham’s masters, so I’ll have to put up with rain for a while longer.
 I keep reminding myself that rain is better than air that can freeze your face off.

 Sprouting foods increases both the amount and availability of the protein, vitamins, and minerals already present in legumes, grains, and seeds.
 My favourites are black, green, and brown lentils (not red) but mung beans are common, and if you’re looking to grow sprouts similar to the ones you buy at the supermarket, try mung beans.
 Store them in the fridge for about a week after they’re done growing, and add them to everything from buddha bowls to sandwiches and smoothies.
 Sprouts are especially beneficial in the winter, when we don’t have as much access to fresh foods.